How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 Nutritional rating: 1.5 stars, traditional pumpkin pie

 There you have it.
-I donned the lab coat, whipped out the nutrition microscope and with a carefully-trained nutritionist eye, analyzed the traditional Thanksgiving dinner foods.
+I donned the lab coat, whipped out the nutrition microscope and with a carefully-trained eye, analyzed the traditional Thanksgiving foods.

 It is my hope that these findings serve as a helpful guideline for those of you want to eat healthy on Thanksgiving.

-Julie’s blog was named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.
-So don’t miss out and subscribe to both her newsletter and blog.
+Our nutrition blog was named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.
+So don’t miss out and subscribe to both the newsletter and blog.